"His enemies all fear him, you can barely hear him, invincible and inaudible - Sotto Voce!"

 - Wallace & Gromit: Gromit!

-- Leonoardo from the "Clyde Crashcup" shorts of the original Alvin and the Chipmunks would only talk by whispering in people's ears, but was inaudible to the audience.
+- Leonoardo from the "Clyde Crashcup" shorts of the original The Alvin Show would only talk by whispering in people's ears, but was inaudible to the audience.

 - He did speak once, when he was angry at Clyde, but in an unintelligible whimper; it still wasn't very loud.